docarray/docarray/docs/data_types/image/image.md

 # 🖼️ Image

 DocArray supports many different modalities including the widely used `Image` modality.
-This section will show you how to load and handle image data in DocArray.
+This section will show you how to load and handle image data using DocArray.

-Moreover, we will introduce DocArray's image specific types, to represent your image data ranging from [`ImageUrl`][docarray.typing.url.ImageUrl] to [`ImageBytes`][docarray.typing.bytes.ImageBytes] to [`ImageNdArray`][docarray.typing.tensor.image.image_ndarray.ImageNdArray].
+Moreover, we will introduce DocArray's image specific types, to represent your image data ranging from [`ImageUrl`][docarray.typing.url.ImageUrl] to [`ImageBytes`][docarray.typing.bytes.ImageBytes] and [`ImageNdArray`][docarray.typing.tensor.image.image_ndarray.ImageNdArray].

 !!! note
     This requires `Pillow` dependency.
 You can install all necessary dependencies via: